tingiskhan/stoch-proc/README.md

 ## Getting started

-Follow the below steps in order to install stoch-proc.
+Follow the below steps in order to install the library.

 ### Prerequisites
 As mentioned earlier stoch-proc is built on top of pytorch (and pyro).
 While it's included in the `requirements.txt`